awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-machine-learning.rst

 Granting Access to Amazon Machine Learning Resources
 ----------------------------------------------------

-The default IAM role policy grants you access to Amazon Mobile Analytics and Amazon Cognito Sync.
 To use Amazon Machine Learning in an application, you must set the proper permissions.
 The following IAM policy allows the user to perform the actions shown in this tutorial on two actions identified by ARN